Latex Mattresses Biodegradability Explained By A Molecular Biologist.

 Biodegradability is a term to describe how easy it is for organic matter to be broken down by microorganisms, such as bacteria and fungi.
 This is an excellent example of biodegradation if you have a compost heap in your garden.
 The Soil Burial Test is often used to determine a material’s biodegradability.
 This test involves placing a sample of a material such as natural latex foam in the ground and measuring reductions in mass over a specific period.

 Weight loss of natural latex foam during 3-month soil burial.

-As you can see, over the period of three months, there was a significant decrease in the mass of the latex foam.
+As you can see, over three months, there was a significant decrease in the mass of the latex foam.
 This was due to biodegradation.
-We can estimate that it takes anywhere from 1 to 2 years for natural latex foam to be fully biodegraded at that rate of breakdown.
+We can estimate that natural latex foam takes anywhere from 1 to 2 years to be fully biodegraded at that rate of breakdown.
 The study concluded that ‘the weight loss percentage proved the biodegradability of the natural latex foam upon soil burial.
-The biodegradability of NR latex foam was further supported by the degraded area of the cell structure’.
+The cell structure’s degraded area further supported the biodegradability of NR latex foam.

 Natural Latex is Environmentally Friendly

-Natural latex mattresses do not contain any petroleum-based foams, and as a result, they will never release VOC’s.
-They are also made without using toxic chemicals like formaldehyde or chlorine, which can be very harmful to the environment.
+Natural latex mattresses do not contain any petroleum-based foams, so they will never release VOCs.
+They are also made without toxic chemicals like formaldehyde or chlorine, which can harm the environment.

-One of our favourite benefits of natural latex mattress is that they often do not contain toxic fire retardants.
-People who tend to purchase natural latex mattresses are informed consumers.
+One of our favorite benefits of natural latex mattresses is that they often do not contain toxic fire retardants.
+People who tend to purchase natural latex mattresses are informed, consumers.
 They have a high standard in what they want their products to be made of and demand from manufacturers a mattress free from harmful chemicals and environmentally friendly.